UdeshikaDissa/Logistic-Regression_Analysis-of-Categorical-Data/README.md

 Report: Phase1_Report.pdf

-## Phase2: build a logistic regression model to predict the likelihood of having diabetes based on signs and symptoms
+## Phase II: build a logistic regression model to predict the likelihood of having diabetes based on signs and symptoms

 data-set: Phase2_Data.csv